Lucas9e/Lucas9e/README.md

 * 3) Covid Death Rates seemed to follow large cities which were mostly left leaning areas but could not directly correlate with politically party over population per area.

 Project 7 -
+What played a factor in the deaths on the Titanic?
+* 1) 3rd class passengers died at the highest rate and actually 2nd class passengers survived at a higher rate than 1st class.
+* 2) Females survived around 2 times more than males.
+* 3) Passengers from England died at a much higher rate than any other passengers.